World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation: Method

 Given a policy trained with imitation learning from expert demonstrations, our goal is to further improve its performance in robotic manipulation tasks.
 To this end, we propose the World4RL framework, which addresses the limitations of reinforcement learning (RL), where training in simulators suffers from the inevitable sim-to-real gap, while training directly on real robots incurs expensive and risky interactions.
 The core idea is to leverage a high-fidelity diffusion world model that enables agents to improve policies entirely in imagined environments.
 World4RL consists of three key components:

-\begin{itemize} \item Diffusion Transition Model: Serves as a dynamics approximator, predicting future observations conditioned on current observations and actions. \item Reward Classifier: Considering that robotic manipulation tasks typically involve sparse rewards (e.g., success/failure signals), we introduce a binary reward classifier to evaluate imagined rollouts generated by the world model. \item RL-refined Policy: Initialized with the gaussian policy to provide a stable starting point, and subsequently refined within the world model using the Proximal Policy Optimization (PPO\cite{DBLP:journals/corr/SchulmanWDRK17}) algorithm. \end{itemize}
+\begin{itemize} \item Diffusion Transition Model: Serves as a dynamics approximator, predicting future observations conditioned on current observations and actions. \item Reward Classifier: Considering that robotic manipulation tasks typically involve sparse rewards, we introduce a binary reward classifier to evaluate imagined rollouts generated by the world model. \item RL-refined Policy: Initialized with the BC policy to provide a stable starting point, and subsequently refined within the world model using the Proximal Policy Optimization (PPO~\cite{DBLP:journals/corr/SchulmanWDRK17}) algorithm. \end{itemize}

 The overall training pipeline consists of two stages: pre-training and policy optimization.
-In the pre-training stage, the diffusion transition model is trained on task-agnostic data\cite{harvey2022flexible} to generalize across diverse dynamics, the reward classifier is trained on task-specific data annotated with binary success labels, and the policy is trained via imitation learning to provide a stable initialization.
+In the pre-training stage, the diffusion transition model is trained on task-agnostic data to generalize across diverse dynamics, the reward classifier is trained on task-specific data annotated with binary success labels, and the policy is trained via imitation learning to provide a stable initialization.
 In the policy optimization stage, the pre-trained world model is frozen and used as a simulator, while the policy is refined with PPO under sparse rewards through imagined rollouts.
-This design improves both sample efficiency and safety, while enabling consistent gains over the initial gaussian policy.
-An overview of the framework is shown in Fig. \ref{fig:framework}.
+This design improves both sample efficiency and safety, while enabling consistent gains over the initial policy.
+An overview of the framework is shown in Fig.~\ref{fig:framework}.